 A wheelchair enters from the 550mm platform, and is then turned 90 degrees to the right and lowered to the 300mm floor height.

 A more elegant solution would be to engineer the wheelchair lift to rise all the way up to a height of 760mm, meaning only a flat bridge would be needed to cross the gap to the platform.
-But this is not built into the TGV-M for SNCF showcased today.
+But this is not built into the Avelia Horizon for SNCF showcased this week.

 But thinking more fundamentally, is there any other solution here?